 India is home to a large number of startups and micro industries.
-The Indian startup ecosystem is producing unicorns at double the speed than before.
+In the past few years, the growth of unicorns has been exponential.
 However, it is a challenge to get necessary financing when the business is just in the early stages.
 Also, the MSME sector in India has limited access to formal lending for business.
 With the rise in the number of small businesses across India, the Government of India decided to roll out a government loan for startups.
 These loan schemes provide financing and further promote MSMEs and startups.
 Here are some of the most notable government schemes that offer financing for startups and MSMEs in India.

 NABARD is a development bank whose primary focus is the rural sector of India.
 It is one of the most critical financial institutions in the country.
 NABARD is responsible for the development of small scale industries, cottage industries, and any other such rural projects.
 The National Bank for Agriculture and Rural Development was established on 12th July 1982, with an initial capital of 100 crores.
 Other than meeting financial requirements of the rural sector, NABARD also provides for social innovations and projects, by partnering with various organizations for many innovative projects and innovative schemes for water and soil conservation.